ricardoemerson/git-tips/README.md

-# Git Tips for a Better Work Flow
+# Git Tips for a Better Workflow

 > I decided to create this file with basic git tips, to help developers who are starting to use this great version control tool in its development tasks.